cfpb/curriculum-review-tool/README.md

 ----

-# Project Title
+# Teacher Digital Platform

+**Description**:  The Teacher Digital Platform (TDP) will be a new section within the existing cf.gov website to promote the CFPBs financial education building blocks research.
+It will offer teachers resources to assist them with instructing students in K-12 grades on financial education topics.

+## Building blocks tool

+**Description**: BB tool information goes here.

+## Curriculum review tool

+**Description**: The [Curriculum review tool](https://www.consumerfinance.gov//practitioner-resources/youth-financial-education/curriculum-review/tool/) is an interactive, online tool for educators to use in place of the [paper-based PDF](https://s3.amazonaws.com/files.consumerfinance.gov/f/201509_cfpb_youth-financialeducation-curriculum-review.pdf) that already exists on the cf.gov website.

+Further documentation about the CR tool can be found in the [crtool directory](https://github.com/cfpb/teachers-digital-platform/tree/master/teachers_digital_platform/crtool).

+## Search interface

 **Description**: Put a meaningful, short, plain-language description of what this project is trying to accomplish and why it matters.
 Describe the problem(s) this project solves.
 Describe how this software can improve the lives of its audience.